ReDI-School/java-intermediate-berlin-2020-spring-website/docs/lessons/17-exceptions.md

 - Create a new fruit ArrayList with values "Banana" , "Apple" , "Peach" and null
 - Print 5th element of the list
 - Try to loop and print the length of the Fruit and its length
-- Observe the exceptions thrown and handle it using multiple catch blocks?
+- Observe the exceptions thrown and handle them using multiple catch blocks?

 ## Exercise 4
 In _main_ method